Your clients are the oldest they've ever been and the youngest they're ever going to be.

 - $13,400 (Lasso MSA deductible for both of them)

-2021 UPDATE!
-The Lasso Healthcare MSA has two plan options for 2021: Growth MSA ($2,000 deposit) and Growth Plus MSA ($3,000 deposit).
+2022 UPDATE!
+The Lasso Healthcare MSA has two plan options for 2022 (the same plans that were available for 2021): Growth MSA ($2,000 deposit) and Growth Plus MSA ($3,000 deposit).
 Using the same scenario above, but with the new Growth Plus MSA, here's what the new scenario would be:

 With the Lasso MSA, the contribution combined with the premium savings offset that high deductible of $5,000 each and put them back in charge of their dollars.